-Who it’s for: A good all-around entry level space 4X that will also challenge experienced players, and holds added appeal for anyone who wants to unravel facets of a mysterious, pre-written story while dominating the galaxy.
-It’s also available for beans now that ES2 is in Early Access.
+A good all-around entry level space 4X that will also challenge experienced players, and holds added appeal for anyone who wants to unravel facets of a mysterious, pre-written story while dominating the galaxy.
+It’s also available for beans now that ES2 is available.

 Sid Meier’s Civilization: Beyond Earth

 Release date: 2014 | Developer: Firaxis | Steam